SPFL finalises new broadcasting deal with Sky

 A minimum of five SWPL or Scottish Women's League Cup games will be shown live on Sky from the current campaign onwards.

-And Premiership clubs will be able to sell pay per view streams of up to five home league games from now, subject to conditions.
+Premiership clubs will now be able to sell pay-per-view streams of up to five home league games, subject to conditions.

 Doncaster commented: "Today's announcement represents a major financial boost for our 42 member clubs at a time when the UK economy is facing significant headwinds, and will increase the exposure of Europe's most exciting and passionate league.